 - Once you settle, you’ll be responsible for current unpaid bills and future medical costs.

-- The Florida Department of Revenue has the right to take some of your settlement funds and apply them toward any unpaid child support obligations.
+- Many states have a Department of Revenue that has the right to take some of your settlement funds and apply them toward any unpaid child support obligations.

 Who Benefits When You Settle Your Workers’ Compensation Claim?

-No one can force you to settle your claim.
+No one can force you to settle your workers’ compensation claim after suffering a serious back injury.
 A workers’ compensation judge can’t even force you to accept a pending lump sum offer.
 A workers’ compensation settlement is a voluntary process.
 The process was intended to create a resolution that benefits all parties involved.
 Of course, the benefits are completely different for the insurer, the state, and the injured worker.

 Benefits to the Insurer